 Due to fatherhood, Erik later quit his professional career to co-found the family business Malmstolen AB in 1994.
 Here he was responsible for research and development of the ergonomic office chairs the company was specialized in.
 The business was later sold to one of the largest European holding companies in the industry in 2016.
 Today he works as a full-time photographer.

 Erik has since his early childhood had a deep passion for nature as well as music, from which his love of photography stems.
 Rather than being just casual interests, they are fundamental passions deeply embedded in his DNA.
 Erik published his first book in 1999, which was quickly accompanied by four additional books as well as five co-productions, all in a traditional documentary style.
-Coincidence brought him down the photographic path he currently practices, a technique called Intentional Camera Movement (ICM).

 This is what makes him unique into the photography today: